MetaMask/metamask-docs/docs/guide/signing-data.md

 ## Sign Typed Data v3

-The method `signTypedData_v3` represents a pretty recent version of the [EIP-712 spec](https://eips.ethereum.org/EIPS/eip-712), which at the time made it the most secure method for signing cheap-to-verify data on-chain that we had yet.
+The method `signTypedData_v3` currently represents the latest version of the [EIP-712 spec](https://eips.ethereum.org/EIPS/eip-712), making it the most secure method for signing cheap-to-verify data on-chain that we have yet.

 We intend to protect this namespace and keep it compatible going forwards.